 Sunnyside Soft and its first two titles were conceived in the summer and autumn of 1982, on the side while still being fully employed in the school system.
 The first title, an educational adventure game, Dragon’s Keep was programmed by Al in Applesoft Basic with Mike helping with the graphics and with both wives contributing with ideas for the game.
 The constellation was reused in the next title, Bop-a-Bet an educational computer game, which teaches kids letter recognition and alphabetization.
 A third game, Troll’s Tale, was under development as Sunnyside Soft went, with its two completed games, to the San Francisco Applefest.

 Al Lowe’s second game Bop-A-Bet, an educational game to teach kids letter recognition and alphabetization.
 It was released by Sunnyside Soft for the Apple II in the early autumn of 1982.
 All but one of the 200 produced copies were sold.
-This being Al’s personal copy which he kept for almost 40 years before auctioning it off – and I was lucky enough to acquire it
+This was Al’s personal copy which he kept for almost 40 years before auctioning it off – and I was lucky enough to acquire it

 Sunnyside Soft’s small but well-visited booth had a couple of Apple II computers installed for people coming by to try out Dragon’s Keep and Bop-A-Bet.
 When Ken and Roberta Williams toured the show floor they made their way by the booth and immediately became intrigued by how graphically similar the games looked to their own and very successful Hi-Res adventure games.
 They introduced themselves and ended up offering to buy the rights to the entire Sunnyside Soft product line, to market and publish through Sierra On-Line.
 With the plans of entering the home educational software market, Ken predicted the three titles would be a perfect fit.